FreeCAD/FreeCAD-documentation/wiki/Creating_a_simple_part_with_Part_WB.md

 ## Changing the color and transparency

 There are several different ways one can change the appearance of objects, for this case, let\'s use the view tab in the property part of the combo view.
-First select the object in the tree-view and then edit any property like line color, shape color or transparency via the **view tab** (found at the bottom of the *combo view*).
+First select the object in the Tree view and then edit any property like line color, shape color or transparency via the **view tab** (found at the bottom of the *combo view*).

  ![](images/T101pwb02-01_appearance1.png )